CCTV/Freedom of Information

 - Fill out a CCTV Subject Access Request Form

 - Prove your identity (and that of any representative acting on your behalf)

 To assist us in dealing with a request for such information please download the CCTV Subject Access Request form here and return it to:

 The Clerk to the Council, City of Ely Council, Sessions House, Ely.

 It is important that the Council does not compromise anyone else’s privacy, so you will only be able to view CCTV footage that does not contain images of third parties or images that would enable you to identify other people (e.g. car registration details).
 Images of other subjects would need to be edited or blanked out to make sure no one else can be identified.
 This process is costly, and one which the Council has the right to refuse to undertake if the costs are disproportionate.
-Alternatively, the costs may be passed on to the person who has made the request.

 - The prevention and detection of crime

 - The apprehension and prosecution of offenders, and